QuynhNhu0810/Ecommerce-Dataset/README.md

 **Retention Cohort**

-*Create metric*

 ![image](https://github.com/QuynhNhu0810/Ecommerce-Dataset/assets/144129608/ee0a1871-29d3-4475-8f28-a0dd00ce498a)

-For each cohort, track only the first 3 months (indexed from 1 to 4).
+For each cohort, I only track the first 3 months (indexed from 1 to 4).
 The cohorts from 2019 to the first half of 2022 had a very low retention rate over the years, ranging from 1 to 4%.
 However, this rate improved in the group from the second half of 2022 to 2023, increasing to 5-18%.

 *Proposed actions:*